-When you set up an account through Splinterlands, we create an account on the hive blockchain for you.
+When you set up an account through Splinterlands, we create an account on the Hive blockchain for you.
 This account has four keys and a master password associated with it.
 When you request and receive your keys, BACK THEM UP and STORE THEM IN A SAFE PLACE.

 - Creating a guild